Jakobo/jakobo.github.com/README.md

 npm install # All the things
 npm run dev # Start a webpack dev server for the project
             # or do "npm run build" to minify and create /assets items
+            # and "npm run verify" starts a static server to verify production builds
 ```

 ## Deploying